The monument to the 134th New York Volunteer Infantry Regiment is southeast of Gettysburg is on East Cemetery Hill. (East Cemetery Hill tour map)

-The 134th New York was commanded at the Battle of Gettysburg by Lieutenant Colonel Allan H. Jackson while Colonel Charles Coster was in command of the brigade.
-It brought 488 men to the field, losing 42 killed, 151 wounded and 59 missing.
+The 134th New York was commanded at the Battle of Gettysburg by Lieutenant Colonel Allan H. Jackson while Colonel Charles Coster was in command of the brigade as senior colonel.
+The regiment brought 488 men to the field, losing 42 killed, 151 wounded and 59 missing.

 When the 11th Corps reached Gettysburg on July 1, the regiment along with its 2nd Division was held in reserve on Cemetery Hill while the rest of the corps formed for battle north of town.
 When that battle line began to collapse in the afternoon the regiment and its brigade were marched through town and formed on the north side of Gettysburg to cover the retreat.